Lawn Care Basics

 - Weed flower beds and replace spent plants.
 Consider adding flowers and other eye-catching plants to empty spaces in landscaping beds, especially along the foundation of your home.

 - Add new mulch to garden beds and around trees.
 The bold colors in Scotts® Nature Scapes® Color Enhanced Mulch or Scotts® Nature Scapes® Triple Shred Mulch are perfect for adding depth and texture to plantings.
-Or, if your old mulch is just faded but still thick, spruce up the color with Scotts® Mulch Color Renewal.

 - Upgrade your mailbox.
 Replace an old, battered mailbox with a new one, and plant some annuals around the post for a little added color.